Great-Sun-Group/credex-core/README.md

 The organic economy is a subset of the credex ecosystem, which is a subset of the global economy, which is the human-enhanced subset of the world that is given to us by nature.
 The organic economy is an economy in which wealth circulates, profit accumulates, investment is made, and gifts are given in alignment and long-term harmony with the biological environment of our habitat and the physical laws that bind us.

 The credex ecosystem stores values in credcoin (CXX).
 In order to natively enable multi-denominational accounting, a CXXmultiplier value is stored alongside every CXX value.
 Both of these values are updated in every DCO so that the credex remains true to the face value in the denomination specified, and to other values stored in the ecosystem.
-A value expressed in CXX represents that value in relationship to every other value stored in the ecosystem.
+A value expressed in CXX represents that value in relationship to every other value stored in the ecosystem, expressed in today's value of credcoin.
 A value in CXX divided by its CXX multiplier expresses the value in the chosen denomination (face value).

 The system manages the balance between local truth (preserving the face value of contracts in their specified denomination) and global truth (adjusting all values relative to credcoin) through the daily rate and value adjustments in the DCO.